mrcook/MetaMarkd/README.md

 ### `identifiers`

-Any number or string that can uniquely identify a work.
+A list of numbers or strings that can be used to uniquely identify a work, such as an ISBN or UUID.

-    This property is required.

-    The `uuid` attribute is required.
+    At least one entry is required.

-The UUID ([Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier)) is the only required attribute as this is independent of tools or publishing platform.

-The following list of reserved keys can be used to reference these industry standard identifiers:
+Each entry must include the following attributes:

+* `type`: The type of identifier; ISBN, UUID, LCCN, etc.
+* `id`: an unique string identifying the work.

+Examples of common identifier types:

-* `coden`: ASTM standard E250 bibliographic code
+* `Coden`: ASTM standard E250 bibliographic code
-* `doi`: Digital Object Identifier
+* `DOI`: Digital Object Identifier
-* `isbn`: International Standard Book Number
+* `ISBN`: International Standard Book Number
-* `lccn`: Library of Congress Control Number
+* `LCCN`: Library of Congress Control Number
-* `oclc`: Online Computer Library Center number
+* `OCLC`: Online Computer Library Center number
-* `uuid`: Universally Unique Identifier
+* `UUID`: Universally Unique Identifier

-These keys should be used for those identifiers, however, this specification does not restrict the use of custom keys.
-For example, a Project Gutenberg Canada eText identifier might be expressed using `pgca`.
+It is recommended to include an UUID ([Universally Unique Identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier)) as this is independent of tools or publishing platform.

 ### `title`

-The main and subtitle(s) of the work as an array of strings.
+The main and subtitle(s) of the work, as an array of strings.

     At least one entry is required.